SeLite/SeLite.github.io/Components.md

 <!-- [Install Collection](https://addons.mozilla.org/en-US/firefox/addon/install-collection/) doesn't seem to work in Firefox 46.0.1-->

 ## Latest releases
 Background: All updates of components (add-ons) are screened by Mozilla for security.
-You can get them at `download` links below.
+You can get them at *Download* links below.
 However, updates don't show up on Mozilla _info_ pages (nor at the above collection), until someone from Mozilla reviews them.
 If you've installed older versions of the components, you will get automatic updates with a delay.

 To get the latest releases, use the `download` links below for recent releases. **Ignore** the text: 'You should always use the latest version of an add-on.'
 Do not follow those _'latest version'_ links (which can be out of date).